kjaymiller/kjaymiller.com/content/jaysies-2022.md

 ### Jon Bonafato
 [Jon's](https://jonafato.me) been an amazing buddy starting the Python Community News Podcast, but also helping me with leveling up my development skills in the process.

+Thank you folks for truly making 2022 a great year for me.
+You can check out the [2021 Winners here](https://kjaymiller.com/blog/jaysies-2021.html)